CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ### (2) Consequences of a real electronic Hamiltonian on the qubit Hamiltonian after the Jordan-Wigner transformation

 A real Hamiltonian, which is a hermitian operator, must be symmetric.
-There should also be an even number of $\hat\sigma_y$'s.
+There should also be an even number of $\hat\sigma_y$'s acting on each qubit.

 ### (3) Pros and cons of Bravyi-Kitaev vs Jordan-Wigner